birgire/geo-query/README.md

  - If we want to use the optimized Haversine version by Ollie Jones, we use:

          'context' => '\\Birgir\\Geo\\GeoQueryHaversineOptimized'

+   Notice that on our current plugin setup (i.e. fetching data from thet LONGTEXT post meta fields) this isn't more performant than the default `GeoQueryHaversine` class.

+   A future work could be to use a custom table with indexes, for the optimization to work.

  - If we create our own implementation of the Haversine formula, for example the `GeoQueryCustom` class, we just have to make sure it implements the `GeoQueryInterface` interface: